-Exhaust and the Combustion Chamber
+Oil in the Combustion Chamber

-A cylinder compression test will identify if it’s a valve or the piston rings causing the blue exhaust.
-After locating a cylinder below specifications, the next step is to perform a wet compression test.
-This test will indicate whether it’s a bad valve or weak piston rings causing the smoke.
-An ounce or two of oil is inserted into the cylinder.
-The crankshaft is rotated a few times and new compression readings.
+A wet cylinder compression test indicates if it is a valve or the piston rings causing the blue exhaust.
+After locating a cylinder below the specifications, the next step is to perform a wet compression test.
+This test indicates whether it is a bad valve, blown head gasket, or weak piston rings causing the smoke.
+Insert an ounce or two of oil into the suspect cylinder.
+Rotate the crankshaft for five or six turns, and record the new compression readings.

 - Bad Valve(s): If the compression reading remains the same, suspect a faulty valve, most likely an exhaust valve.

 - Worn Rings: If the compression increases suspect worn piston rings; the oil inserted into the cylinder has filled the gap caused by the worn rings/cylinder walls.

 - Blown Head Gasket: If two adjacent cylinders have low readings suspect a faulty head gasket.